feltor-dev/pyFeltor/README.md

 Generally, pyfeltor is built to mimic the `dg` library in feltor.
 There are a few things to consider
-- the vector class pyfeltor uses is the numpy array
+- pyfeltor uses 1d numpy arrays as its vector class
 - there is only one grid class `dg.Grid` that generalises `dg::Grid1d`, `dg::Grid2d` and `dg::Grid3d`
-- the evaluate function generates numpy arrays with 1d, 2d, 3d etc **shape**
+- the evaluate function generates 1d (flat) numpy arrays that can be **reshaped** to 1d, 2d, 3d structure using `reshape(grid.shape)`
-  (in contrast to C++ arrays that are just flat in memory)
-- the x dimension is the **last/rightmost** dimension
+- the x dimension is the **last/rightmost** dimension (row-major/C-style layout)
 - the equivalent of the `dg::blas1` vector functions are just plain math operators with numpy arrays
 - the equivalent of `dg::blas1::dot` and `dg::blas2::dot` is `np.sum`
 - the derivative matrices are generated as `scipy.sparse` matrices
-- the equivalent of `dg::blas::symv` is `dg.dot`; the name comes from the scipy version of matrix-vector multiplication and returns its result.
-The function is just a wrapper around the sparse matrix dot function but flattens the input and reshapes the output array (Directly applying m.dot( v) to a shaped numpy vector won't work)
+- the equivalent of `dg::blas::symv` is the `dot` method of scipy.sparse matrices

 Here is how the grid generation, evaluation and integration works
 ```python